 Solar technology has come a long way from its humble beginnings:

-What once took many giant panels more than a day’s worth of sunlight to generate can now be generated by a few smaller panels in several hours.
+What once took lots of giant panels days to produce can now be generated by smaller panels within hours.

-What once was prohibitively expensive to most homeowners has now become not only affordable but often incentivized by state and federal governments.
+What once was expensive to most homeowners has now become affordable and incentivized by state and federal governments.

 Modern solar technology continues to advance with each passing year.
-But one of the biggest and most beneficial advancements to consumers has nothing to do with the physical setup of the system or composition of panels, but rather the way in which the energy you generate is stored and utilized.
+But one of the most beneficial advancements to consumers has nothing to do with the physical setup of the system or composition of their panels, but rather how the energy you generate is stored and utilized.
 This process is called Net metering.

-1. Solar panels are installed in the place or places which receive the most sunshine.
+1. Solar panels are installed in places which receive the most sunshine.

-3. This energy then flows into a home electrical panel and can be used for anything that would normally be powered by the outside electrical grid.
+4. After converted, the energy flows into a home electrical panel and is used for anything powered by the electrical grid.

-What most home solar installations don’t currently include is a way for the homeowner to store excess or unutilized energy for later use.
+Most home solar installations don’t include a way for homeowners to store excess or unutilized energy for later use.

-On days a home solar system doesn’t generate enough power to meet the demand, the outside electrical grid functions as it normally would, with no discernible difference.
+On days a home solar system doesn’t generate enough power to meet the demand, the outside electrical grid functions with no discernible difference.
 This is where net metering comes in.

-Net metering was developed to allow owners of small wind turbines and solar panels an option or benefit for any excess energy they generated.
-The original law allowed anyone generating less than 40 kW to either roll over any kilowatt credit to the next month, or be paid for the excess.
+Net metering allows owners of small wind turbines and solar panels to claim benefits for any excess energy generated.
+The original law allowed anyone generating less than 40 kW to either roll over any kilowatt credit to the next month or pay for the excess.
 In 2000, this was amended to compensation “at the average retail utility energy rate.”
 Idaho utilities adopted net metering in 1980.
 As of 2017, only four states offer no form of net metering.
-Any excess energy flows back into the utility grid, and is then delivered to other consumers.
+Any excess energy flows back into the utility grid and then is delivered to other consumers.

 In states without net metering, compensation for the excess energy is usually based on the “avoided cost” of electricity.
 This represents the rate the utility company would have had to pay to produce or purchase that energy from another source.